CosmosDB/labs/java/labs/01-creating_partitioned_collection.md

 1. Open Visual Studio Code.

-1. If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **<Windows home directory>\Documents\CosmosLabs**.
+1. If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **your\home\directory\Documents\CosmosLabs**.
 In Visual Studio Code, go to **File > Open Folder >** to get an Open Folder dialog and and use the dialog to open the CosmosLabs folder.

     ![Open with Visual Studio Code](../media/01-vscode_open_folder.jpg)